S-Spiegl/CV/README.md

 - Something about the need to manage every aspect of the business and keep on top of the different plates - HMRC, various insurances, record-keeping, client-management, scheduling, tool- and vehicle-maintenance, all down to me.

 Maths
-- While I don’t have a degree in a mathematical subject, running my own business, especially one that is construction based, has led me to become adept in practical maths.
+- Running my own business, especially one that is construction based, has led me to become adept in practical maths.
 Every landscaping job entails careful planning and calculation to ensure that there is neither surplus nor deficit, and that the finished project will be safe, and a few millimetres can be the difference between achieving the desired outcome and wasting time and materials.
 Volume, load-capacity, and budget are just some of the aspects of a standard project that require careful attention to detail and a willingness to carry out regular calculations.
 Aside from the construction aspect of the job, it is necessary to have a clear and ergonomic approach to invoicing, record-keeping, budgeting and fiscal responsibilities to ensure that the administrative side of the business runs smoothly.

 Curious
-- I have a curious mind, for which software engineering has proved the perfect cure(?? - use another word).
+- I have a curious mind, for which software engineering has proved the perfect outlet.
 I won’t rest until I solve a puzzle.
 I love learning, and I enjoy the idea that coding is a versatile, immersive and constantly changing field in which there is always more to discover.

 A sharp eye for detail
 - I offered proofing and editing services to my PI on the Arabic Aphorisms project, as well as on articles and for his book (give name).
 I also proofed, edited, collated and standardised the CVs of applicants on funding applications.
 All in all, I was heavily involved in approx. £1.5m grant capture, including a £1m grant from the Arts and Humanities Research Council (AHRC).